npmcdn-to-unpkg-bot/AngelThump/README.md

 An open source web framework for the AngelThump streaming platform.
 The web framework is [feathersjs](http://www.feathersjs.com)

+Made by Overpowered & hephaestus

+Thanks to all the Contributors:
+SgtMaximum

 ## Donations
 I do not make any profit off of this.
 All donations will go to server costs and it will be appericated.